strongloop/strongloop.com2/_posts/2018-01-30-loopback-4-cli-controller.md

 We've added the new controller generation command to the `lb4` CLI toolkit, which you can install with `npm i -g @loopback/cli`.

-### How controllers work in LoopBack 4
+## How controllers work in LoopBack 4

 Controllers are what sit in the middle of the request-response lifecycle of LoopBack 4.
 Incoming requests are routed by the RestServer to an instance of a controller that has been configured to handle the appropriate route.

 Controllers often work with a repository and a model definition in order to facilitate CRUD operations between the client making requests and whatever datasources might be wired up to your LoopBack 4 application.

-Previously, you would have to build most of the boilerplate for a controller yourself, but now, all you need to do is run a command and answer a few simple questions!
+Previously, you would have to build most of the boilerplate for a controller yourself.
+Now, all you need to do is run a command and answer a few simple questions!

-### Using the new controller template tool
+## Using the new controller template tool

 Install the new loopback CLI toolkit:
 ```